 If that’s not helpful, cybersecurity forms like those at Bleeping Computer are a good next step.
 The communities at these forums often help in identifying PC ransomware by looking at the extensions on the encrypted files.

 Once you’ve identified the type of infection you’re dealing with, it’s time to learn how to remove ransomware from Android:

 As mentioned above, lots of ransomware deletes itself after locking a device or the files on it.
 This is to prevent cybersecurity experts from studying the ransomware and potentially cracking its encryption algorithms.
 If the strain on your Android deletes itself automatically, you don’t need to do anything further to remove it (your files will remain encrypted, though).

-Avast Mobile Security will purge a wide range of malware from your Android device, including many strains of ransomware.
+Avast One will purge a wide range of malware from your Android device, including many strains of ransomware.
 Simply fire it up and let it scan your device to remove the threat.
-Avast Mobile Security can also detect and block ransomware before it can infect your device.
+Avast will also detect and block ransomware before it can infect your device.

 If you’ve got both the time and desire, it’s never a bad idea to attempt DIY methods before paying someone else to help you.
 Follow the steps below to try and remove the Android ransomware on your own.
 You’ll be restarting your device in Safe Mode, which prevents all third-party apps from running — ideally including the ransomware.

 This procedure may differ slightly depending on your device and Android version, but most devices will allow you reboot directly into Safe Mode.